hoangsonww/MERN-Stack-Ecommerce-App/README.md

      ```
      MONGO_URI=mongodb://localhost:27017/Ecommerce-Products
      ```

+     For your information, I am using MongoDB Atlas for this project.
+You can create a free account and get your connection string from there if you want to deploy the application to the cloud.

     - Ensure that your MongoDB server is running.
 If you're using Mac, you can start the MongoDB server with the following command:
      ```bash